 The following table indicates the estimated remaining useful life of each type of non-current asset owned by the Council.
 Each category of asset consists of different assets with varying remaining lives.
-Therefore the table shows the range.
+Therefore the table shows the range of asset lives within each category.

-Type of Asset Remaining Useful Asset Life at 31 March 2017
+Type of Asset Remaining Useful Asset Life at 31 March 2018

-Council Dwellings Up to 99 years
+Council Dwellings Up to 60 years

 Council Garages 60 years

 Depots 50 years

 Public Conveniences Between 1 and 50+ years

-Offices Between 40 and 60 years
+Offices Between 39 and 60 years

 Cemeteries An average of 44 years

 Health and Leisure Centres 60 years

 Equipment Between 0 and 30 years

-Coastal Protection Works Up to 15 years
+Coastal Protection Works Up to 14 years

-Land Drainage Works Up to 28 years
+Land Drainage Works Up to 27 years

-Public Lighting Works Up to 26 years
+Public Lighting Works Up to 25 years

 Residential Dwellings An average of 46 years

-Investment Properties Between 50 and 60 years
+Investment Properties 50+ years